abcxyz/guardian/README.md

 - Regardless of success or failure of apply, Guardian will delete all plan files
   - If the apply fails:
     - Another PR should be submitted to fix the failed state for the environment
-    - A repostiory admin can run the Guardian Admin workflow to run terraform commands to fix the state, e.g. via `terraform apply`
+    - A repository admin can run the Guardian Admin workflow to run Terraform commands to fix the state, e.g. via `terraform apply`

 ### Guardian Admin